mayalevy/CENA/README.md

 The required input data for CENA should be the cell space (usually obtained using a dimension reduction), a gene expression matrix (genes X cells) and a phenotype vector that we want to find association with.
 ### The main function of the package:
 ```
-CENA(geneExpressionDataMatrix, phenotypeData, cellSpace, resolution_parameter, no_cores = NULL, k1 = NULL, k2 = 10, minClusterVolume = 30, genesToRun = row.names(geneExpressionDataMatrix), python_path = NULL)
+CENA(geneExpressionDataMatrix, phenotypeData, cellSpace, resolution_parameter, no_cores = NULL, k1 = NULL, k2 = 10, Tw = 30, genesToRun = row.names(geneExpressionDataMatrix), python_path = NULL)
 ```
-By changing the parameters of the CENA function, the user may improve the results and the performance of the algorithm.
+By changing the parameters of CENA function, the user may improve the results and the performance of the algorithm.
-** resolution_parameter** is the resolution parameter of the community detection algorithm Leiden which is responsible for more communities.
+* **resolution_parameter** is the resolution parameter of the community detection algorithm Leiden which is responsible for more communities.
+Cutoff as desired; Higher values provide smaller clusters.
-** k1, k2 ** are responsible of the initial graph building, and hence for the connectivity of the graph and to the number of its edges.
-When running many genes, for leverage the running time, the user may take a rather small k2 for initial run which will take a sample of the whole graph, and then, for the more interesting genes choose a higher k2, which may take more time but will be more reliable.
+* **k1, k2** are responsible of the initial graph building, and hence for the connectivity of the graph and to the number of its edges. k1 should be kept relatively small.
+Default value of k1 is 1% of the cells.
+When running many genes, for leverage the running time, the user may take a rather small k2 for initial run which will take a sample of the whole graph, and then, for the more interesting genes choose a higher k2, which may take more time but will be more reliable. k2 have relatively small effect on results.
+Default value of k2 is 10.
-In addition, the user may specify the cluster size he wants to discover by the parameter **minClusterVolume**.
+* **Tw** is the cluster size that the user wants to discover.
+Cutoff as desired; high values filter out small subsets.
+Default value is 30
+* **python_path** - in case of not using the default python, you should specify the location of python by this parameter.

 A full description of the parameters and return values can be found in the help page of the package.
-**python_path** - in case of not using the default python, you should specify the location of python by this parameter.

 #### Example: